 What to Wear

-As with any place you visit in Dubai, you’ll see all types and walks of life.
+As with any place you visit in Dubai, you’ll see all types travellers.
 Some people will cover up and some will show more skin than is appropriate.
 When it comes to a desert safari it doesn’t matter too much, just dress yourself for comfort.
 Out of respect, I always like to keep my shoulders covered and when it’s hot you’ll want to go with a light loose-fitting option.
 Just keep in mind you’ll probably be riding a camel so you’ll want to be practically dressed for such an occasion.

 Alternatively, it does get cooler in the desert during the winter months, from November through till February.
 So be prepared, bring a pashmina or sweater to put on for later in the evening.

 A desert safari generally runs from the late afternoon into the evening.
-You can expect to be collected at between 3pm and 4pm and following a full afternoon and evening of entertainment you’ll be returned to your accommodation by 10pm.
+You can expect to be collected between 3pm and 4pm and following a full afternoon and evening of entertainment you’ll be returned to your accommodation by 10pm.

 The price varies depending on the organisation that you go with.
 But this is an experience you don’t want to go too cheap on.
 I recommend finding a mid-range priced desert safari is best.
 The cheaper ones we have experienced are cheap for a reason and the desert safari was less memorable.
 The mid-range to more expensive desert safaris, quite simply put, provide a better product.